JeremiShane/Getting-and-Cleaning-Data/README.md

 #### 6. From the data set in step 4, creation of a second, independent tidy data set with the average of each variable for each activity and each subject.

-The group_by() function from the package 'dplyr' is used to identify what are the columns that are not to be averaged, but stay as columns in the result.
+The group_by() function from the package 'dplyr' is used to identify what are the columns that are not to be averaged, but stay as columns in the result
 ```R
 data_groups           <- group_by(data_tidy,SubjectID,Activity)
 ```